 ‘What matters … is the exemplary character of [literary] production, which is able, first, to induce other producers to produce, and, second, to put an improved apparatus at their disposal.
 And this apparatus is better, the more consumers it is able to turn into producers – that is, readers or spectators into collaborators’.
 (1934).

 Benjamin seems to be using the dialectic of ‘production’ first, but in an interesting way – that it is in the role of ‘exemplary’ production to shape both new production and collaboration with spectators.
-A positive spiral in artistic endeavour and social change.
+He suggests a positive spiral in artistic endeavour and social change.

 Marx was quite taken with Greek antiquity, as he saw it a coalescence of thought, social development and aesthetic expression – ‘hanging together’ in modern parlance, and without the jarring and disconnecting effect of (in his time) the industrialisation of society.
-It would indeed be a moot point to decide which ‘parts’ of that society preceded others – more a product of co-evolution?
+It would indeed be a moot point to decide which ‘parts’ of that society preceded others – an example of co-evolution?

-Partly based on this view of his ‘wholistic’ view of Hellenistic society, Marx is often seen as a precursor of Soviet ‘Realism’ as an appropriate, revolutionary aesthetic.
-However, it is worth noting comments by Margaret Rose, following her in-depth analysis of Marx’ artistic investigations and observations:
+Based on his ‘wholistic’ view of Hellenistic society, Marx is often seen as a precursor of Soviet ‘Realism’ as an appropriate, revolutionary aesthetic.
+However, it is worth noting comments by Margaret Rose, following her analysis of Marx’ artistic investigations and observations:

 ‘It is .. a widely held belief that Marx could be described not only as a ‘Realist’ but also as an authority, or apologist, for the Stalinist doctrine of Socialist Realism.